 You do not need to wait 6 hours (day one) and 12 hours to calibrate.
 You can calibrate early, as long as your glucose is stable.

 SETTINGS

-The MiniMed Paradigm® REAL-Time System allows you to customize alerts to help you improve glucose control.
-Your healthcare provider will work with you and your trainer to determine your initial alert settings.
+Your MiniMed Paradigm REAL-Time System allows you to customize alerts to help improve your glucose control.
+Your healthcare provider will work with you and your trainer to determine the initial alert settings that work best for you.